Gudiyarasu/Bank_Loan/README.md

     git clone https://github.com/your_username/bank-loan-power-bi-report.git
     ```

-2. Open the Power BI file `Bank_Loan_Report.pbix` using Power BI Desktop.
+2. Open the Power BI file `Bank_Loan.pbix` using Power BI Desktop.

-3. Interact with the dashboards to explore the loan portfolio insights.
+4. Interact with the dashboards to explore the loan portfolio insights.

 ## Data Sources